Maintaining a New Lawn

 To maintain an attractive and healthy lawn, it is often necessary to provide supplemental fertilizer.
 The following recommendations are intended as guidelines for annual lawn fertilization.
 It is always good practice to have the soil tested before fertilizing or liming the lawn.
 This fertilization plan is based upon limited applications of nitrogen resulting in moderate grass growth.
 This level of lawn vigor should not require bagging of clippings, thus allowing the nutrients to be recycled in the yard.
 If the soil test indicates higher applications of nutrients than provided by this recommendation, contact your county’s WVU Extension Office for more information.

-containing nitrogen, phosphorous and potassium.
-This fertilizer, which should
+fertilizer containing nitrogen, phosphorous and potassium.
+This fertilizer, which

-contain at least 30 percent slow-release nitrogen, should be applied when grass
+should contain at least 30 percent slow-release nitrogen, should be applied when

-begins to “green-up” in the spring.
-This fertilization enables earlier and more
+grass begins to “green-up” in the spring.
+This fertilization enables earlier

-vigorous grass growth, while providing slow-release nitrogen throughout the spring
+and more vigorous grass growth, while providing slow-release nitrogen throughout

-nitrogen, which reduces the potential for burning the lawn and losing nitrogen
+slow-release nitrogen, which reduces the potential for burning the lawn and losing

-through volatilization.
-This fertilization helps to maintain growth and vigor
+nitrogen through volatilization.
+This fertilization helps to maintain growth

 - Fall (October-November): Apply 1 to 11/4 pounds of nitrogen per 1,000 square feet, using a complete fertilizer with at least 20 percent slow-release nitrogen.
 This fertilizer application must occur before the dormant phase or about the time of the first frost.
 This fertilization is very important in promoting strong root growth over the winter months.
 This improved root structure enhances resistance to disease and drought for the next season and promotes earlier “green-up” in the spring.